 Due to the community spread of Coronavirus Disease 2019 (COVID-19), considerations must be made for the safety of health facility staff and patients, resulting in many health care facilities suspending visitation, except when medically necessary or essential to the care of the patient.
-The California Department of Public Health (CDPH) recognizes the importance that visitors play in the mental well-being of patients, including pediatric patients, patients in labor and delivery, and patients at end-of-life.
+The California Department of Public Health (CDPH) recognizes the importance that visitors play in the mental well-being of patients, including pediatric patients, NICU and PICU patients, patients in labor and delivery, and patients at end-of-life.
 CDPH also recognizes the importance of ensuring people with disabilities receive the support they need while hospitalized.
 CDPH considers visitors an essential part of patient care and recovery.

 CDPH has developed recommended visitor guidelines for certain patients to ensure support for their mental health and well-being, while striving to limit the spread of the virus.

 - Visitors are essential for the mental health of pediatric patients.
 CDPH recommends that pediatric patients be allowed one support person.